-- 1. Protect the Town's rural character and natural resources. - 2.
-Minimize the amount of agricultural land and open space consumed by development. - 3.
-Minimize farm/non-farm conflicts. - 4.
-Promote the preservation of sensitive environmental resources in all new developments. - 5.
-Ensure that new adjacent land uses are compatible. - 6.
-Respect and maintain property owner's rights.
+- Protect the Town's rural character and natural resources. - Minimize the amount of agricultural land and open space consumed by development. - Minimize farm/non-farm conflicts. - Promote the preservation of sensitive environmental resources in all new developments. - Ensure that new adjacent land uses are compatible. - Respect and maintain property owner's rights.

-- 1. Educate residents concerning the use and development of land within the Town to build awareness regarding agricultural issues such as line-fence maintenance, manure handling, after-hours machinery operation, etc. - 2.
+- 1. Educate residents concerning the use and development of land within the Town to build awareness regarding agricultural issues such as line-fence maintenance, manure handling, after-hours machinery operations, etc. - 2.
 Proposed land uses will be compatible with adjacent land uses with regard to such factors as noise, odor, traffic, and appearance. - 3.
-Industrial land uses are not compatible with the Town's rural character, high quality natural resources and existing infrastructure, and should be directed towards more urban areas with a better capability to infrastructure to serve these uses. - 4.
-Development should occur on land that is adequate with regard to such factors as soil and drainage. - 5.
-The cost of land development will be the burden of the land developer. - 6.
-Protect scenic vistas and ridge-tops from inappropriate development. - 7.
-Preserve lands identified as environmental corridors, including wetlands, floodplains, hydric soils and lands with greater than ten (10) percent slopes. - 8.
-Support conservation or cluster housing development rather than standard subdivision development. - 9.
-New development will not intentionally negatively impact existing adjacent land use values. - 10.
-The Town will not support the creation of new lots with keeping of animal units unless they are at least five (5) acres in area.
-When properties are being rezoned for non-farm residential use, the Town Board may require a deed restriction be placed on the property prohibiting certain animals and limiting the number of animals allowed on such property. - 11.
-Conservation Design and Development Siting Standards.
-New development shall be limited to those areas that are not capable of supporting agricultural practices within the Town and do not have a negative impact on preserving the rural character of the Town.
-The purpose is to recognize that ridgetops, wetlands, floodplains, steep and/or wooded slopes, wildlife, and agricultural lands are resources that need to be preserved and that conservation and protection of these resources is essential in defining the distinctive character and scenic beauty of the Town.
-As such, the siting of new structures shall abide by the following policies:
+Industrial land uses are incompatible with the Town's rural character, high-quality natural resources, and existing infrastructure; they should be directed towards more urban areas with a better capability to infrastructure to serve these uses. - 4.
+The cost of land development will be the burden of the land developer. - 5.
+All new development shall comply with Policy 10 (Conservation Design and Development Siting Standards) and all other policies and requirements of the Town's ordinances and Comprehensive Plan. - 6.
+Preserve lands identified as environmental corridors, including wetlands, floodplains, hydric soils, and lands with steep slopes.
+(See Policy 10, Conservation Design and Development Siting Standards) - 7.
+Support conservation or cluster housing development rather than standard subdivision development. - 8.
+New development will not intentionally negatively impact existing adjacent land use values. - 9.
+The Town will not support the creation of new lots with the keeping of animal units unless they are at least five (5) acres in area.
+When properties are being rezoned for non-farm residential use, the Town Board may require a deed restriction be placed on the property prohibiting certain animals and limiting the number of animals allowed on such property.

+10. Conservation Design and Development Siting Standards:

+The Town recognizes that ridgetops, wetlands, floodplains, steep and/or wooded slopes, wildlife, and agricultural lands are resources that need to be preserved and that conservation and protection of these resources are essential in defining the distinctive character and scenic beauty of the Town.
+Consequently, the Town's guiding principle for new development is that building should, whenever possible, be limited to those areas that are not capable of supporting agricultural practices within the Town and do not have a negative impact on preserving the rural character of the Town.

+More specifically, the siting of new structures shall abide by the following policies: